layer5io/linkerd-service-mesh-workshop/lab-4/README.md

 ## 4.1 Introduction to Linkerd Dashboard

-The Linkerd Dashboard gives a significant level perspective on what's going on with your administrations continuously.
-It very well may be utilized to see the "brilliant" measurements (success rate, requests/second and latency), visualize administration conditions and comprehend the strength of explicit assistance courses.
-One approach to pull it up is by running linkerd dashboard from the command line([see here](img/stat.png)).

-With control plane start and running, we can access the linkerd web by
+The Dashboard provides a clickable user interface for administration of Linkerd.
+The Dashboard provides measurements of success rate, requests/second and latency for services on the mesh.
+Run the Linkerd Dashboard, by executing:

 ```sh
 linkerd dashboard &
 ```

-This command uses a port-forward from the local system to linkerd-web pod, we can also expose the dashboard using ingress which we will see later in this section.
+This command port-forwards from your local system to the `linkerd-web` service.
+You can also expose the dashboard using Kubernetes `ingress`, which we will see later in this section.

-As the control-plane components have linkerd proxy injected in itself, we can see the traffic we are generating by looking at the dashboard itself by
+Since Linkerd's control plane components have the Linkerd proxy sidecarred, you can examine statistics of the traffic you are generating by looking at the dashboard.
+Execute:

 ```sh
 linkerd -n linkerd top deploy/linkerd-web
 ```

-_NOTE: `linkerd tap` gives us the ability to listern to a traffic stream for a resource_
+_NOTE: `linkerd tap` provides the ability to listern to a traffic stream for a resource_

 ## 4.2 Exposing the dashboard

-Instead of using linkerd dashboard every time you'd like to see what's going on, you can expose the dashboard via an ingress.
-We will use the Nginx ingress, which we had deployed and used in Lab-3.
+Instead of using `linkerd dashboard &` every time you'd like to see what's going on, you can expose the dashboard via an ingress.
+We will use the Nginx ingress, which we had deployed and used in Lab 3.

 We will be applying Nginx ingress-traffic rule with basic authentication protocol